kassi-bertrand/machine-learning-notes/04-Baby Steps with PyTorch/README.md

 1. `tensors.ipynb`: Where I learn to build and manipulate PyTorch tensors.

 2. `micrograd.ipynb`: Where I learn to build a small differentiation engine from sratch, thanks to Andrej Kaparthy's [video](https://youtu.be/VMj-3S1tku0) on the subject.

-3. `autograd.ipynb`: With the knowledge of the previous note, I explore PyTorch's Autograd